David Reuteler

 • Provided technical support to employees on the SGI, Sun and Cray platforms.
 Area of expertise was NIS, DNS, NFS/Automounter and Email transport troubleshooting.

-Jun-Sep 1996 Scientific and Technical Systems & Solutions group of
+Jun-Sep 1996 Scientific and Technical Systems & Solutions Group

 IBM - Almaden Research Lab